Do Psychometric Tests Work for Large Language Models? Evaluation of Tests on Sexism, Racism, and Morality: Introduction

 With the rapid advancement of large language models (LLMs), there is a growing need to capture, measure, and understand their behavior.
 One promising approach is LLM psychometrics~\cite{pellert_ai_2024, ye_large_2025}, which applies established psychometric tests, originally developed for humans, to assess human-like characteristics of LLMs, such as morality~\cite{abdulhai_moral_2024, almeida_exploring_2024, nunes_are_2024}.
 Psychometric tests offer several advantages: they are grounded in psychological theory, have been rigorously validated, and provide standardized instruments for assessment.
 Leveraging these tests for LLMs could streamline evaluation by replacing resource-intensive benchmarks with concise, standardized, theory-driven measures that predict model behavior.
 However, early work on psychometric testing of LLMs highlights several challenges, such as the prompt sensitivity of LLMs~\citep{gupta_self-assessment_2024}.
 Notably, most existing research has focused on psychometric personality tests~\citep{peereboom_cognitive_2025, shu_you_2024}.

-As a result, it remains unclear \textit{whether psychometric tests designed and validated for humans can be applied to assess LLMs in a comparable way, and whether these tests offer meaningful insights into actual LLM behavior.} We address this question by conducting a systematic validation of psychometric tests across three psychological constructs particularly relevant for LLM behavior in real-world deployment: sexism, racism and morality.
+As a result, it remains unclear \textit{whether psychometric tests designed and validated for humans can be applied to assess LLMs in a comparable way, and whether these tests offer meaningful insights into actual LLM behavior.} We address this question by conducting a systematic validation of psychometric tests across three constructs that are both underexplored in prior LLM psychometrics work and particularly consequential for real-world LLM deployment: sexism, racism and morality.
 Our emphasis is on \textit{ecological validity}, as we argue that if the outcomes of psychometric tests do not align with LLM downstream behavior, their utility as evaluation tools is fundamentally limited.

 We focus on sexism and racism, two prominent social biases that LLMs tend to reproduce or amplify, making them key targets for fairness and harm-reduction research~\cite{gallegos_bias_2024,nemani_gender_2024}.
 We also include morality, which captures broader normative values in LLMs, motivated by a growing body of research applying psychometric tests to measure this construct~\cite{abdulhai_moral_2024, almeida_exploring_2024}, \textit{inter alia}.